 As Americans, many of us have unique links to our ancestry, some are clear cut and some are fuzzy.
-Growing up, it was very clear I am in an Italian American family; my grandmother who is Sicilian, particularly has kept the culture alive for the family (thank you Mom-Mom).
-Her baking is known not only within our family, but her community.
+Growing up, it was made very clear to me that I am a part of an Italian American family.
+My grandmother, who is Sicilian, keeps the culture alive for the family.
+Her baking is the outlet she uses to remember and share her ancestry.
+Her baking is known within our family and her surrounding community.

-I am by no means a professional baker or even a top tier at home baker…let’s put it this way, I don’t weigh my ingredients.
-However, my love for baking is strong and comes from my Italian roots.
-Therefore, I figured why not start my journey by baking my way through certain recipes in a classic Italian recipe book my grandmother used to use.
+I am by no means a professional baker or even a top tier at home baker…let’s put it this way–I don’t weigh my ingredients.
+Although I am not vying for a spot on the Great British Baking Show, my love for baking is strong and my passion comes from my Italian roots.
+Therefore, I figured why not start my journey by baking my way through hand-picked recipes from a classic Italian recipe book my grandmother used to use?
 PSA: I won’t be using any of Mom-Mom’s recipes because they are a family secret :).

 Follow my Instagram page or on WordPress to keep up with this little baking chapter of mine.

 If you have any advice or some fun stories about baking Italian desserts, comment below 🙂

 This is great, I’m Italian.
 My mother was born and raised in Florence.
 I have not heard of this cookbook.
 I had a girlfriend from Rome who used to make these great cookies that had wine in them.
 I have been searching for the recipe, but cannot find it.
 She told me these cookies were made for men who would sail on the ships, because they lasted a long time.
 Unfortunately, I lost touch with my friend… so searching for recipe.
 I bet it would be in Ada Boni’s cookbook.
 Thanks for sharing!

 OOh that is an awesome background you have!
 I’ll look through the book and see if I can find any cookies with wine.
 Will let you know!

 Ok, sounds good.